 Brickstone Properties: The Collins Building, Philadelphia, PA

 The challenge: The properties were built in the late 19th century and posed multiple contaminant risks onsite including asbestos and lead-based paint.
 Ransom also addressed PCBs, which impacted soils, concrete and other building materials.
 Remediation of such environmental conditions can typically take up to one year.
-However, our team made a push to work within Brickstone’s expedited time frame.
+However, our team made a push to work within Brickstone’s expedited time frame and completed the needed remediation.

 Scott Bisbort, LSRP